Baasic/baasic-rest-api/rest-api/login-post.md

 - ***201  Created***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Authentication token has been successfully created, i.e user has been successfully logged into the system.
+ Authentication token has been successfully created, i.e user has been successfully logged into the system.
 Response contains authentication token and timeout information.

 ```
  {